ChrisSchulze/portfolio/portfolio/works/carglass.md

 ### One more thing

-When TNS Kantar checked the sites brand fit in 2017 it had the <span class="bold">best score of all of Carglass' touchpoints at that time.</span> Which made us especially proud.
+When TNS Kantar checked the sites brand fit in 2017 it had the <span class="bold">best score</span> of all of Carglass' touchpoints at that time.
+Which made us especially proud.
 Unfortunately Carglass chose to implement a new branding shortly after.
-One year after launch the site had to be skinned.

 ### **Next Project**